 Obtaining a Student Visa

-There are 2 types of student visas for Parkside: F-1 visas (for degree-seeking students) and J-1 visas (for exchange students).
+There are 2 types of student visas for Parkside: F-1 visas (for degree-seeking students).
 Each visa has its own regulations and procedures.

 The University will then send you an immigration document called a “Certificate of Eligibility for Nonimmigrant Student Status or Certificate of Eligibility for Exchange Visitor Status” (called an I-20 or DS-2019).